 - Individuals who adhered closely to the Society’s nutrition and physical activity guidelines reduced their risk of dying of cancer by 25% to 30%, according to a study conducted by Society epidemiologist Marji McCullough, ScD, RD.
 McCullough examined data on 112,000 nonsmoking men and women who had participated in the American Cancer Society Cancer Prevention Study II.

-The Society has also begun a new multi-year cancer prevention study, CPS-3, which will yield more findings about the relationship between nutrition and physical activity and cancer in the future.
+- The Society’s newest multi-year cancer prevention study, CPS-3, will yield more findings about the relationship between nutrition and physical activity and cancer in the future.